Nigerian Supreme Council for Islamic Affairs: NSCIA and the quest for a multi-religious Nigeria

 In 1975 when the Federal Government of Nigeria inaugurated the Constitution Drafting Committee, there was a hot debate on a proposed section of the constitution on the state and its fundamental objectives.
-Kicking against the suggestion that Nigeria be described as “One and indivisible sovereign Republic, secular, democratic and social,” intellectuals and public opinion leaders began to debate the appropriateness or otherwise of the term “secular” for the Nigerian state.
-According to several sources, the NSCIA, standing on the argument that Nigeria is a multi-religious state, maintained that the country could not be a secular state in that the concept of secularism is ultimately rooted in the doctrine that morality should be based solely on regard to well-being of mankind with absolute exclusion of all considerations drawn from belief in God.
-This is no way the true case of Nigeria, according to NSCIA's argument that the country—although not a theocratic state such as the likes of Saudi-Arabia nor a secular state like Turkey—is a multi-religious state by default.
+Objecting to the suggestion that Nigeria be described as "One and indivisible sovereign Republic, secular, democratic and social," intellectuals and public opinion leaders began to debate the appropriateness or otherwise of the term "secular" for the Nigerian state.
+According to several sources, the NSCIA, standing on the argument that Nigeria is a multi-religious state, maintained that the country could not be a secular state in that the concept of secularism is ultimately rooted in the doctrine that morality should be based solely on regard to the well-being of mankind with exclusion of religious considerations.
+The NCIA argues that this is not the case of Nigeria—although not a theocratic state such as Saudi Arabia, nor a secular state like Turkey—is a multi-religious state by default.
 Not only does Nigeria recognises religions, the "Nigerian government also facilitates pilgrimages (to the holy lands), provides for the teaching of religious studies in schools, and declares public holidays for religious festivals."
-The Council added that “Nigerians have a work-free day on Sunday because Christians are required to worship on that day owing to the insistence of their religion that the day be work-free and that the government also recognises the Vatican and allows them to have an ambassador in Nigeria and in response, sent an ambassador to the state of Vatican.”
-Relying on the foregoing arguments, the Council submitted, and triumphed, that it would be hypocritical to say that Nigeria is a secular state.
+The Council added that "Nigerians have a work-free day on Sunday because Christians are required to worship on that day owing to the insistence of their religion that the day be work-free and that the government also recognises the Vatican and allows them to have an ambassador in Nigeria and in response, sent an ambassador to the state of Vatican."
+Relying on the foregoing arguments, the Council successfully objected to Nigeria being considered a secular state.